openharmony/arkcompiler_cangjie_ark_interop/doc/Dev_Guide/source_en/arkui-cj/cj-page-routing.md

 }
 ```

-The Router.showAlertBeforeBackPage method accepts an object as a parameter, which includes the following property:
+The `Router.showAlertBeforeBackPage` method accepts an object with the following property:

-message: A String representing the dialog's content.
+- `message`: String type, representing the dialog content.

-If the call is successful, the confirmation dialog will be displayed before returning from the target page.
+If successful, the confirmation dialog will appear before returning.

-When the user clicks the "Back" button, a confirmation dialog will appear, asking if they are sure they want to return.
-Selecting "Cancel" will keep the user on the current page; selecting "Confirm" will trigger the Router.back method and execute the navigation based on the parameters.
+When the user clicks the "Back" button, a confirmation dialog will prompt them to confirm the action.
+Selecting "Cancel" keeps the user on the current page, while "Confirm" triggers `Router.back` and executes the navigation based on parameters.

 ### Custom Confirmation Dialog

-A custom confirmation dialog can differentiate the application's interface from the system default dialog, improving the user experience.
-This document uses a popup as an example to demonstrate how to implement a custom confirmation dialog.
+A custom confirmation dialog can differentiate the application's UI from the system default dialog, enhancing user experience.
+This example uses a popup to demonstrate a custom confirmation dialog.

-Before using the Router-related functionalities, you need to import the Router module in your code.
+Before using Router-related functionalities, import the Router module in your code.

 ```cangjie
 import kit.ArkUI.Router